The CARES Act & More: Info for Nonprofits and Small Businesses

 - Financial – cash flow/payroll, performance implications, emergency expenses

-A highlight of some of the business-related elements of the Coronavirus Aid, Relief, and Economic Security (CARES) Act is below.
+A highlight of some of the business-related elements of the Coronavirus Aid, Relief, and Economic Security (CARES) Act and more is below.

 NYC Comptroller Scott M. Stringer has compiled a thorough list of information for business owners and M/WBEs HERE.
 The U.S. Chamber of Commerce’s Guide helps nonprofits, small businesses and self-employed individuals check eligibility and prepare to file for a loan.
-The informational resource compiled by Candid is updated regularly.
+The informational resource compiled by Candid is updated regularly as is the NYC SCORE Coronavirus Funding Support list.
 Another useful resource is Seyfarth’s Nonprofit Guide to the CARES Act.

-- Paycheck Protection Program: Loans to 501(c)(3) and 501(c)(19) tax-exempt organizations with up to 500 employees.
+- Paycheck Protection Program: (reopened July 6th, deadline Aug.
+8th) Loans to 501(c)(3) and 501(c)(19) tax-exempt organizations with up to 500 employees.
 These low-interest Small Business Administration (SBA) loans, generally for two and a half months of average payroll costs (limits apply), may be forgiven entirely if the borrower limits salary reductions to no more than 25% and maintains staffing levels for eight weeks after getting the loan.
+The SBA has created a Lender Match tool to get small businesses connected.
 To apply for loan forgiveness visit PPP Loan Forgiveness Application.

 - Economic Injury Disaster Loans (EIDL): SBA disaster lending program for loans of up to $2 million with interest set at 2.75% for nonprofits (and grants of a quick $10,000).
 Payments of principal and interest may be deferred for up to four years.